cheyocodes/aws-bootcamp-cruddur-2023/journal/week0.md

 # Week 0 — Billing and Architecture

+### Overview
+This week, we have been preparing for the bootcamp by completing various tasks.
+These include configuring initial settings, managing costs, designing different types of architectural diagrams, learning about cloud security, and gaining a general understanding of the Cruddur application and its components.

+---

 ## Required Homework
+The following required homework tasks have been completed:
+- [X] Install and verify the AWS CLI on gitpod workspaces
+- [X] Create Billing and Budget Alarms using CLI
+- [X] Re-create Cruddur's Conceputual Diagram
+- [X] Re-create Cruddur's Logical Diagram

 ### Install and verify AWS CLI
 A screenshot of my gitpod account with the environment variables used to configure the AWS CLI.
 ![](./assets//week-0/gitpod-env-vars.png)